oslabs-beta/tkyo-drift/README.md

 # How do you use this thing?

 TODO: Update this after NPM is built

 You can interact with this library in a couple ways;

 - Dispatch a one-off text input and input type to `tkyoDrift()`
-- Dispatch training data through a batch upload to `tkyoDriftSetTraining()`\*
+- Dispatch training data through a batch upload\* to `tkyoDriftSetTrainingHook()`
-- Request a CLI print out of the Cosine Similarity log's summary using `npx tkyoDrift -#` (where # is a number of days)
+- Request a CLI print out of the Cosine Similarity log's summary using `npx tkyoDrift #` (where # is a number of days)
-- Request a CLI print out of the scalar metric's log using `npx tkyoDrift`
+- Request a CLI print out of the scalar metric's log using `npx tkyoDrift scalar`
 - Export the logs into your Data Viz platform

 ```